 Their high hit-rate in Super Bowl appearance means they also share the NFL record for the most Super Bowl losses (tied with the New England Patriots-5).
 Not to mention, their lofty success has produced several pro-bowl Hall of Famers and MVP candidates through their years of dominance at the top.

-The 2020 season left plenty to be desired and the Denver Broncos are officially out of contention.
-They placed 4th in the AFC West rounding out a losing 5-10 overall record.
+The 2020 season left plenty to be desired and the Denver Broncos were officially out of contention early on.
+They placed 4th in the AFC West rounding out a losing 5-11 overall record.
 The Broncos failed to improve on their 7-9 season from last year.
 What’s more, they suffered their fourth consecutive losing season.

 The original logo depicted a football player riding a bronco horse and this image stayed with the team for one year.
 The next logo that ran from 1962-1967 gave the earlier design a more fierce look.
 The football player was now standing on the back of an orange horse.
 Both the Bronco and the player looked more brutal.